-It’s true.
 You really are what you eat!
 That is why there are days when you end up feeling more like a cream-filled Twinkie than the lean cut of beef.
-In order to get the body you want and a healthy life, you need to make every bite of food you put in your mouth count.
-You have to build your diet around the most potent, nutrient-dense, disease fighting, muscle-growing foods.
+To get the body you want and a healthy life, you need to make every bite of food you put in your mouth count.
+You have to build your diet around the most potent, nutrient-dense, disease-fighting, muscle-growing foods.

 Bananas are among the most convenient food sources of potassium.
 This mineral is essential for maintaining proper heart function and regulating normal blood pressure.

 Seasoning a high carb food with cinnamon can help lessen its impact on your blood sugar levels.
 Cinnamon slows the rate at which the stomach empties after meals, reducing the rise in blood sugar after eating.